dogweather/forkful/content/en/c/data-formats-and-serialization/working-with-yaml.md

   \ data serialization standard that can be used for all sorts of applications, from\u2026"
 lastmod: '2024-03-13T22:45:00.529312-06:00'
 model: gpt-4-0125-preview
-summary: "YAML, which stands for \"YAML Ain't Markup Language,\" is a human-readable\
-  \ data serialization standard that can be used for all sorts of applications, from\u2026"
+summary: YAML, which stands for "YAML Ain't Markup Language," is a human-readable data serialization standard that can be used for all sorts of applications, from configuration files to data storage.
 title: Working with YAML
 weight: 41
 ---